About

 Node-RED started life in early 2013 as a side-project by Nick O’Leary and Dave Conway-Jones of IBM’s Emerging Technology Services group.

+Open-sourced in September 2013, Node-RED was one of the founding projects of the JS Foundation in October 2016.
 In 2019, the Node.js Foundation merged with the JS Foundation to form the OpenJS Foundation.

 Why is it called Node-RED?
 The name was a light-hearted play on words sounding like 'Code Red'.
 It stuck and was a great improvement on whatever it was called in the first few days.
 The 'Node' part reflects both the flow/node programming model as well as the underlying Node.JS runtime.
 We never did come to a conclusion on what the 'RED' part stands for.
 "Rapid Event Developer" was one suggestion, but we've never felt compelled to formalise anything.
 We stick with 'Node-RED'.